 A match is a connection, personalized for you, based on your search.
 Our proprietary technology analyzes your acquisition criteria to provide you with the most accurate matches based on available opportunities.
-Right now, a match can be a deal or a broker connection, and in the future we will be adding more match types.
+Right now, a match can be a deal or a sell-side advisor connection, and in the future we will be adding more match types.

-The platform is structured to save you the time spent sorting through potential deals and brokers so that you’re able to connect with opportunities that fit your criteria faster and more efficiently (with less scrolling and sorting) than if you were using another platform.
+The platform is structured to save you the time spent sorting through potential deals and intermediaries so that you’re able to connect with opportunities that fit your criteria faster and more efficiently (with less scrolling and sorting) than if you were using another platform.

 We use the term “search” broadly at Private Market Labs.
 For us, a search is any process to acquire a small business, whether you’re a single-acquisition self-funded buyer planning to use 100% SBA and seller financing, a private equity firm making a $25M cash acquisition, or anything in-between.